 It is a requirement of the Deed of Grant that you acknowledge the ACT Government on all print and electronic publicity and on other materials associated with your funded project.
 More information can be found in Logos and Branding.

-Please note: Any applicant who has an overdue unacquitted grant through the ACT Arts Fund will be ineligible to apply for further funding.
-A history of late acquittals without due cause from an applicant will be taken into consideration when assessing future applications.
+Please note: Any applicant with overdue unacquitted funding through the ACT Arts Fund will be ineligible to apply for further funding.
+A history of late acquittals without due cause will be considered when assessing future applications.